Marlendo/Ionic-1-Pdf-Viewer/README.md

-## Ionic 1 PDF Viewer Example Project - PDF Pinch to Zoom
+## Ionic 1 Pdf Viewer with PDF Pinch to Zoom

-An Ionic
+A Example Project for PDF Viewer in Ionic Framework version 1 supporting Pinch to Zoom

 ## Dependencies